emma-s-marie/data422-group-project/project-diary.md

 - Put the relational data model into a nice figure for the report and presentation (Levo)
 - Join and wrangle the data to obtain a 'final' data table (Sarah)
 - Start drafting the report (Jacci)

+After meeting:
+- Emma has created the 'XXXXX'
+- Jacci has created the structure of the report
+-